 Distance to SeaWorld San Diego: 4 miles

 Why go: This Holiday Inn Express is in Pacific Beach within walking distance to Mission Bay and Mission Bay Golf Course though sort of in a busy pocket right off of the freeway.
-The upshot is easy freeway access but you definitely need a car to get to the beach.
-It’s a budget hotel option that gets positive reviews overall.
+The upshot is easy freeway access but you definitely need a car to get to the beach and SeaWorld.
+It’s one of the cheap hotels near SeaWorld San Diego with free breakfast, too, and positive reviews overall.

 - Free breakfast buffet/continental breakfast